Your gas meter

 Meter location

-Commercial and industrial gas meters may require a wire enclosure or bollards to protect from damage or vandalism.
+Commercial and industrial gas meters may require a wire enclosure or bollards to protect them from damage or vandalism.

 Meter clearance